rostislav-ivanov/LIL-S-CARE/README.md

 	- [x] edit quantity of products in placed orders
 	- [x] add discount to placed orders

-## Pages with features:
+### Pages with features:

 - ### Cart and checkout:
-	- cart users can add / remove products and adjust the quantity of each.
+	- cart users can add / remove products and adjust the quantity of each
 	- show price of each item and Sub Total
 	- free delivery if the order value is greater than a certain number
 	- saves cart even after log in / sign up
 	- autofill address
 	- delivery methods: address and couriers options
 	- notes: customers can write a note to their order
-	- add / remove discount codes / coupons to order.
+	- add / remove discount codes / coupons to order
 	- choose from account saved discounts / coupons

 - ### Shop page: